You are here: Urology Textbook > Kidneys > Caliceal diverticulum

 Acquired:

-Signs and Symptoms of Caliceal Diverticula
+Signs and Symptoms of Calyceal Diverticula

-Diagnostic Work-Up
+Diagnostic Workup

 Renal sonography:

-Renal ultrasound reveals a cystic structure near a calyx, often filled with echogenic content (milk of calcium, often changing with the position of the examination).
+Renal ultrasound reveals a cystic structure near a calyx, often filled with echogenic content (milk of calcium, changing with the position of the examination).

 CT: